shrird2010-beep/Goated-goalV2/README.md

 ## Overview
 **Goated Goal** is a fully adjustable soccer training goal designed for individual and team practices.
 The goal expands up to **10 ft wide and 7 ft tall**, making it significantly bigger and more versatile than most affordable consumer goals.
 Unlike fixed-sized and overpriced alternatives, Goated Goal can be **changed to different widths** to match training needs and field space.
 For me, it offers a accurate size goal that I can use for game-like plays.

 This project focuses on **mechanical engineering skills, CADing (if thats a word), and prototyping**.
 Instead of firmware or electronics, the innovation is in its **adjustable design and versitile functionality**, using 3D-printed parts and off-the-shelf materials.
+This time I have changed up my parts a little bit.
+I now have created several 3d printed parts that I will be using to build this.

 ---